sanyogsakenkok/AnalDestroyerScript/README.md

 [F] - Dash *(most powerful, rage function)*
 Base Distance: 15 meters

-- With **Dash** you can sabotage hooks and go away from hook so it will be broken
+- With **Dash** you will be pushed forward on 15 meters
-- You can repair gens and go away too
+- With **Dash** you can sabotage hooks and go away from hook so it will be broken, also with gens too

 ***Dash Showcase:***